Skip to content

 Hydrophobic ≠ Oleophobic

-Hydrophobic barriers repel high-surface-tension liquids like water (coffee, juice, rain, slush).
-Oleophobic resistance targets oils, grease, and skin oils—which have lower surface tension and are harder to repel, especially in fluorocarbon-free (C0) systems.
-This is why a “stain-resistant” fabric can still show oil darkening.
+Oleophobic resistance refers to resistance against oils, grease, and skin oils — substances with lower surface tension that are much harder to repel, especially in fluorocarbon-free (C0) systems.

 3. Technical Deep Dive: C6 vs. C0 Fluorocarbon-Free Finishes